tomobones/shell_scripts/README.md

 # SHELL_SCRIPTS

-Playing and using in my every day's usage of computers.
+Playing and using in my every day's computer life.